Saaifbanday/Docs-Test-Amplify/Writerside/topics/Expand.md

 The arguments used is executing the dialog are given as follows.

->Arguments
+{type="full"}
+Arguments
+:
-> 1. Weights: The dataset variable that contains the weights.
+1. Weights: The dataset variable that contains the weights.
-> 2. data: The input data.frame or data.table.
+2. data: The input data.frame or data.table.
-> 3. newdata: The new dataset where the rows are replicated for the weights specified.
+3. newdata: The new dataset where the rows are replicated for the weights specified.